BUMETCS673/cs673f25a2project-cs673a2f25team5/README.md

 ## Database Setup

-This project uses postgressql as both the local development and production database.
+This project uses PostgresSQL as both the local development and production database.
 Please see below the steps to locally run your own version of the event manager database.

 ### Database Initialization Files